TZstatsADS/Fall2016-Proj2-grp14/README.md

  + From the given data what is the approximate no of collisions that will take place in the near future?

 In this second project of Applied Data Science, we carried out *Exploratory Data Analysis and Visualization* via a shiny app [Traffic Care](https://luckyzone.shinyapps.io/ironscreen/).
+The alternative urls are  [URL2](luckyzone.shinyapps.io/trafficcare1goo.gl/MnPXy8), [URL3](https://guanzy.shinyapps.io/trafficcare2/), [URL4](https://guanzy.shinyapps.io/trafficcare3/).
 The data source is from NYC open data released from the [New York City open data portal](https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions/h9gi-nx95).
 See [Project 2 Description](doc/project2_desc.md) for more details.

 Here are the QR codes for the app.
-You could accsess
+You could accsess to either of them.
+Just to prevent too much traffic!

 ![screenshot](doc/QR code 1.jpg)